top of page

 October Newsletter

-The GAHEHI October Newsletter discusses the Department of Community Health’s board meeting in Dublin, GHEHI’s presentation before the House Study Committee on Internal Medicine Access in Underserved Areas, GHEHI’s discussion on strengthening Georgia’s nursing workforce at the GNWC meeting, and Governor Kemp’s ongoing efforts to expand Graduate Medical Education (GME) funding.
+The GHEHI October Newsletter discusses the Department of Community Health’s board meeting in Dublin, GHEHI’s presentation before the House Study Committee on Internal Medicine Access in Underserved Areas, GHEHI’s discussion on strengthening Georgia’s nursing workforce at the GNWC meeting, and Governor Kemp’s ongoing efforts to expand Graduate Medical Education (GME) funding.

 March Newsletter

-The GAHEHI March Newsletter discusses efforts to strengthen Georgia’s healthcare workforce by leveraging Medicaid funding for Graduate Medical Education (GME), expanding residency programs, and retaining physicians within the state.
+The GHEHI March Newsletter discusses efforts to strengthen Georgia’s healthcare workforce by leveraging Medicaid funding for Graduate Medical Education (GME), expanding residency programs, and retaining physicians within the state.
 It also shares recent findings and upcoming initiatives to address healthcare challenges in Georgia